-Since the earliest days of the field, computer vision researchers have struggled with the challenge of effectively combining low-level vision with classical artificial intelligence.
+Since the earliest days of the field, computer vision researchers have struggled with the challenge of effectively combining low-level vision with artificial intelligence.
 Some of the earliest work involved the combination of image analysis and symbolic AI to construct autonomous robots [1, 2].
-These attempts met with limited success because the vision problem was hard, and the focus of vision research shifted from vertically-integrated, embodied vision systems to low-level, stand-alone vision systems.
+These attempts met with limited success because the vision problem is hard.
+The focus of vision research shifted from vertically-integrated, embodied vision systems to low-level, stand-alone vision systems.
 Currently available low- and medium-level vision systems are sufficiently competent to support subsequent levels of processing.
-Consequently, there is now a renewed interest in high-level, or cognitive vision, which is necessary if we are to realize autonomous robots capable of performing useful work.
+Consequently, there now is renewed interest in high-level, or cognitive vision, which is necessary if we are to realize autonomous robots capable of performing useful work.
 In this paper, we present an embodied, task-oriented vision system that combines object recognition and tracking with high-level symbolic reasoning.
 The latter encodes a symbolic model of the environment and uses the model to guide the vision system in a task-directed manner.

 We demonstrate the system guiding a robotic manipulator during a satellite servicing operation involving rendezvous and docking with a mockup satellite under lighting conditions similar to those in orbit.
 On-orbit satellite servicing is the task of maintaining and repairing a satellite in its orbit.
-It extends the operational life of the satellite, mitigates technical risks, and reduces on-orbit losses, so it is of particular interest to multiple stakeholders, including satellite operators, manufacturers, and insurance companies.
+It extends the operational life of the satellite, mitigates technical risks, and reduces onorbit losses.
+Hence, it is of particular interest to multiple stakeholders, including satellite operators, manufacturers, and insurance companies.
 Currently, on-orbit satellite servicing operations are carried out manually; i.e., by an astronaut.
 However, manned missions usually have a high price tag and there are human safety concerns.
 Unmanned, tele-operated, ground-controlled missions are infeasible due to communications delays, intermittence, and limited bandwidth between the ground and the servicer.
 A viable option is to develop the capability of autonomous satellite rendezvous and docking (AR&D).
 Most national and international space agencies realize the important future role of AR&D and have technology programs to develop this capability [3, 4].

-Autonomy entails that the on-board controller be capable of estimating and tracking the pose (position and orientation) of the target satellite and guiding the servicing spacecraft as it 1) approaches the satellite, 2) manoeuvres itself to get into docking position, and 3) docks with the satellite.
+Autonomy entails that the on-board controller be capable of estimating and tracking the pose (position and orientation) of the target satellite and guiding the servicing spacecraft as it 1) approaches the satellite, 2) maneuver itself to get into docking position, and 3) docks with the satellite.
 Our vision system meets these challenges by controlling the visual process and reasoning about the events that occur in orbit-these abilities fall under the domain of "cognitive vision."
-Our system functions as follows: (Step 1) captured images are processed to estimate the current position and orientation of the satellite (Fig. 1), (Step 2) behavior-based perception and memory units use contextual information to construct a symbolic description of the scene, (Step 3) the cognitive module uses knowledge about scene dynamics encoded using situation calculus to construct a scene interpretation, and finally (Step 4) the cognitive module formulates a plan to achieve the current goal.
-The scene interpretation constructed in Step 3 provides a mechanism to verify the findings of the vision system.
-The ability to plan allows the system to handle unforeseen situations.
+Our system functions as follows: First, captured images are processed to estimate the current position and orientation of the satellite (Fig. 1).
+Second, behavior-based perception and memory units use contextual information to construct a symbolic description of the scene.
+Third, the cognitive module uses knowledge about scene dynamics encoded using the situation calculus to construct a scene interpretation.
+Finally, the cognitive module formulates a plan to achieve